markyoder/wasp_clone/waspson/README.md

 `name ( id ) = value`

-An example property store file that illustrates an application with two window (main, settings) attributes follows:
+An example property store file that illustrates an application with attributes of two windows (main, settings) follows:

 ```
 x(main)=544 y(main)=100